Unit 13: Big Picture, User Participation Projects and Crowd-Sourcing (Genealogy)

 What you must do in this unit

-- Post on your blog (10 points): (a) Can you identify other user participation projects, particularly any that focus on Virginia or local history (or could you suggest a crowdsourcing project for a particular collection) that you find interesting; and (b) explain their importance.
+- Post on your blog (5 points): (a) suggestions of at least two user participation projects, particularly those that focus on Virginia or local history (or could you suggest a crowd-sourcing project for a particular collection) that you find interesting; and (b) explain their importance.
 Please let me know in Canvas when you have posted so that I can grade.

 Extra credit options

 - Please suggest any materials relevant to this unit of the course.